lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/EUI-Access/M2-Hexapods-Rotator-EUI-Access.rst

 Overview
 ========

 This page describes how to access the M2/Camera Hexapods and Camera Rotator EUIs.
-The procedures are similar for both components as they reside on the same machine.
+The procedures are similar for all components as they reside on the same machine.
 This tutorial is intended for users who need to interact with these components and issue commands via the EUIs.

 .. _Accessing-M2-Camera-Hexapods-and-Camera-Rotator-EUIs-Precondition: